AndrewHanSolo/CMP/README.md

 #Cell Migration Analysis Platform (CMP)

 ##About
 CMP is a lightweight python script library that offers a streamlined chemotaxis data analysis pipeline.
 It was designed primarily to improve the conclusive throughput of novel chemotaxis experiments developed by H. Mao et. al., which are performed at the Johns Hopkins Translational Tissue Engineering Center and the Johns Hopkins Institute for Computational Medicine.
 A presentation detailing the experiment setup can be found [here](www.google.com).
-In brief, these experiments were high-population nuclear-stain single-cell environment-cue-modulation chemotaxis studies.
+In brief, these experiments were high-population nuclear-stain single-cell environment-cue-modulation time-lapse chemotaxis studies.
 CMP was designed for use in tangent with the open source [TrackMate](https://github.com/fiji/TrackMate/) particle-tracking plugin available within the FIJI image processing program.
 CMP offers powerfully simple functions and features that make complex chemotaxis experiment analysis accessible even to non-programmers.

 ##Functions and Features
 - Multi-file experiment reconstruction
 - Streamlined batch-experiment analysis and cross-experiment comparisons
 - Multi-bin measurement filtering and iterative scanning analysis
 - Single and multi-experiment level analysis functions
-- Result serialization in excel
+- Analysis serialization
 - Scripts for batch-file TrackMate processing and generating mock chemotaxis image data
 - Simple code and file structure for easy extension and interfacing
+- Easy addition of new measurements
 - Ready out of of box

 ##Installation and Dependencies